AD Support for N-Dimensional Interpolants

 # Direct optimization with AD

-For hot loops or performance-critical code, use the built-in gradient function:
+For hot loops or performance-critical code, use the built-in analytical gradient:

 function g!(G, x)